pestlett/backbone_calendar/README.md

 backbone_calendar
 =================

-A calendar system build using backbone.js
+A calendar system build using backbone.js and bits and pieces taken from other places